What is the best benchtop sandblast cabinet?

 Cyclone Answers the Best Sandblast Cabinet Question

 Whether you are searching for a home sandblast unit, are an avid DIY user, or are running a professional shop or medical lab you may come across many options for a small sandblasting cabinet.
-A web search for benchtop sandblaster or sandblast cabinet will yield a lot of options.
+A web search for benchtop sandblaster or small sand blasting cabinet will give many options.
 How can Cyclone make the claim we have the best benchtop blast cabinet?
 Let’s take a closer look.

 Most of the time, we don’t use a screwdriver or wrench and throw it away when we’re done.
-The same approach should apply to a blasting cabinet.
-Purchasing a benchtop sandblast cabinet is an investment in your time.
-A quality steel cabinet from Cyclone is built to last and is backed by our warranty and support.
+Some of us may lose tools from time to time though!
+The same approach should apply to any blasting cabinet.
+Purchasing a bench top sandblaster is really an investment in your time.
+We pack the E100 with quality sandblasting components.
+As a result you can focus on using the bench top sandblaster instead of trying to fix it or stop the leaks.

 A quick note about safety!
 When you sandblast make sure you are aware of all the risks.
 Always obey the warnings, read the manuals, and only blast if you really understand what you are doing.
 Abrasive blasting cabinets have the potential to injure or kill users if used improperly.